leahannah/linguistic-properties-llms-spanish/README.md

 # Examining linguistic properties of Large Language Models in Spanish

 ## Description
-This repository contains code used to analyze how multilingual BERT (Devlin et al, 2019) and BETO (Canete et al, 2020) deal with Differential Object Marking (DOM) in Spanish.
+This repository contains code used to analyze how multilingual BERT [2] and BETO [1] deal with Differential Object Marking (DOM) in Spanish.
 Three experiments are used, all leveraging the Masked Language Model (MLM) property of BERT.
 More precisely, the fill-mask experiments analyze the predictions when masking DOM and the direct object article in a sentence, and the sentence-score experiment compares the probability assigned to a sentence with and without DOM.
-This is done on the basis of stimuli data from four linguistic studies ().
+This is done on the basis of stimuli data from four linguistic studies [3, 4, 5, 6].

 ## Contents
-* `data/`: Tables containing test input data from linguistic studies.
+* `data/`: Tables containing test input data from linguistic studies [3, 4, 5, 6].
 * `plots/`: Plots generated from the results.
-* `results/`: Outcomes of the three experiments.
+* `results/`: Tables with experimental outputs.
 * `src/`: Python scripts implementing the experiments.
 	* `fill_mask.py` is the implementation of the fill-mask experiments for DOM-masking and article-masking.
 	* `sentence_score.py` is for the sentence score experiment.
 The sentence score is implemented based on the [lm-scorer library](https://github.com/simonepri/lm-scorer).